Updated 9/25/23

 View a list of open Sanibel and Captiva businesses here.

+Lee County beaches and parks are open.
 Visitors are urged to use caution as debris continues to wash onshore and may be obscured by sand.
 Beach shoes should be worn at all times.
-Some amenities such as restroom facilities, piers and walkovers have not been repaired or replaced at this time.
+Some amenities including restroom facilities, piers, and walkovers have not been repaired or replaced at this time.

 Open Sanibel Beach Park Access: